-Dale Hollow's crystal clear waters makes scuba diving a popular pastime.
-Divers must display a "Diver Down" flag in the area where they are diving.
-Boaters should be alert to the "Diver Down" flag and keep a safe distance away.
+Because of the clarity of water, scuba diving is a popular pastime at Dale Hollow.
+Divers must display a “Diver Down” flag in the area where they are diving.
+Boaters should be alert to the “Diver Down” flag and keep a safe distance away.
 For more information on scuba diving and boating regulations, contact the Tennessee Wildlife Resources Agency, (1-800-262-6704).

 THE FRIENDS OF DALE HOLLOW LAKE, INC.